13 min read

 A full-service caterer is more than just the food… there’s also a whole team of servers who may not fully understand the functionality of the event.
 If you don’t have a final walk-through at the venue with the caterer a few days before the wedding, it could be very complicated trying to communicate timelines, seating layouts, and other details – especially if you’re serving a plated meal with assigned entrée selections.

 With Wedgewood Weddings, we have our own kitchen on site along with our own kitchen staff and event staff at each of our venues to ensure that the food is served smoothly, on time, and the food is at the right temperature.
-Our event consultants will confirm your final guest count with you 10 days before your wedding date so that we can prepare enough food for your accurate number of guests!
+Our event team will confirm your final guest count with you 10 days before your wedding date so that we can prepare enough food for your accurate number of guests!
 Just one (or six) more ways that Wedgewood Weddings makes your wedding planning stress-free!

 Here's what our couples have to say about the cuisine at a Wedgewood Weddings venue:

 "The location is beautiful, and the food is so good your guests will continue to talk about it for months!
 (Mine still are lol)"